Bríd Brennan: Theatre

-Radio, television and film work
+Radio, television and film

-Brennan acted in the much acclaimed Billy trilogy of plays for the BBC Play for Today series (1982-84) with fellow Belfast natives Sir Kenneth Branagh and James Ellis.
-In 1984, Brennan played Collette, one of the main characters in Mike Leigh's television film, Four Days in July, based on the Troubles in Northern Ireland.
+Brennan acted in the much acclaimed Billy trilogy of plays for the BBC Play for Today series (1982–1984) with fellow Belfast natives Sir Kenneth Branagh and James Ellis.
+In 1984, Brennan played Collette, one of the main characters in Mike Leigh's television film Four Days in July, based on the Troubles in Northern Ireland.

-On Saturday 31 October 1992, she starred in the infamous BBC One's Screen One Halloween drama Ghostwatch alongside Michael Parkinson, Sarah Greene, Mike Smith and Craig Charles.
-This ghost story, written by Stephen Volk, was produced in the style of a live television broadcast from an alleged haunted house in North London.
-Brennan appeared as the mother of the house Pamela Early, who along with her two young daughters was experiencing paranormal events in their house.
-The drama caused uproar in the UK, with many feeling it was a hoax, designed to let the viewers think it was a real, live show and not a drama.
-However it did make Brennan become well known, as 11 million viewers tuned into "Ghostwatch" on that Halloween night of 1992.
+On 31 October 1992, Brennan starred in BBC1's Screen One Hallowe'en drama Ghostwatch alongside Michael Parkinson, Sarah Greene, Mike Smith and Craig Charles.
+This ghost story, written by Stephen Volk, was produced in the style of a live television broadcast from an allegedly haunted house in North London.
+Brennan appeared as the mother of the house, Pamela Early, who, alongside her two young daughters, was experiencing paranormal events in their house.
+The drama caused uproar in the UK, with many feeling it was a deliberate hoax, designed to let viewers think it was a real live show and not a drama.
+However, it did make Brennan become well known, as 11 million people watched it.

 Brennan featured as a guest star in the British television series Cracker in 1995 as a prostitute-hating killer in the episode "Brotherly Love".
 Coincidentally, she co-starred in this particular episode with fellow Irish actor Lorcan Cranitch, with whom she would later co-star in Dancing at Lughnasa.

 She reprised her performance of Agnes on screen in Noel Pearson's film adaptation of Dancing at Lughnasa (1998), starring Meryl Streep, for which Brennan won an Irish Film & Television Award for Best Actress.

 In 2010, Brennan appeared in the television shows Doctor Who and The Escape Artist, both alongside David Tennant.

 Brennan gave an award-winning performance in 2012's Shadow Dancer, winning an IFTA for her role as Ma.
 According to the director James Marsh, the fact that she had grown up in West Belfast during the Troubles was significant as by casting Irish actors "it felt that they knew this world better than I did and I felt they could help me and guide me".

 For RTÉ Radio 1, Brennan played the role of Lucia Joyce in Thomas Kilroy's In the Garden of the Asylum in 2009.

 In 2021 she appeared in the Irish-language crime thriller Doineann, along with Peter Coonan.